louisejones101/Radstone-livery-stables-Milestone1/README.md

 * A gallery with more photos showcasing the stables, maybe the staff and some of the horses.

-* A social media feed somewhere on the site so users can see some up-to-date content and to give a bit of interest to the site as the information is quite static on the site.
+* A social media feed somewhere on the site so users can see some up-to-date content and to give a bit of extra interest to the site.

 * A navigation menu and contact details in the footer.
-As the some of the pages have a bit of scrolling, the user can then click on a nav link at the bottom rather than scroll back up to the top which is currently the case.
+As some of the pages have a bit of scrolling, the user can then click on a nav link at the bottom rather than scroll back up to the top which is currently the case.

 * An events page that can be changed regularly to show the up and coming events at the yard and their details.